Barrister: India

-The process for being entitled to practise in India is twofold.
-First, the applicant must be a holder of a law degree from a recognized institution in India (or from one of the four recognised Universities in the United Kingdom) and second, must pass the enrollment qualifications of the Bar Council of the state where they seek to be enrolled.
-For this purpose, the Bar Council of India has an internal Committee whose function is to supervise and examine the various institutions conferring law degrees and to grant recognition to these institutions once they meet the required standards.
-In this manner the Bar Council of India also ensures the standard of education required for practising in India is met with.
-As regards the qualification for enrollment with the State Bar Council, while the actual formalities may vary from one State to another, yet predominately they ensure that the application has not been a bankrupt /criminal and is generally fit to practise before courts of India.
+There are two requirements to practise in India.
+First, the applicant must be a holder of a law degree from a recognised institution in India (or from one of the four recognised universities in the United Kingdom).
+Second, they must pass the enrolment qualifications of the bar council of the state they seek to be enrolled in.
+Through regulation, the Bar Council of India also ensures the standard of education required for practising in India is met with.

-Enrollment with a Bar Council also means that the law degree holder is recognized as a Barrister and is required to maintain a standards of conduct and professional demeanor at all times, both on and off the profession.
-The Bar Council of India also prescribes "Rules of Conduct" to be observed by the Barristers in the courts, while interacting with clients and even otherwise.
+A barrister is required to maintain certain standards of conduct and professional demeanour at all times.
+The Bar Council of India prescribes rules of conduct to be observed by the Barristers in the courts, while interacting with clients and in non-professional settings.